 Master of Business Administration

-Choose from one of seven concentrations and earn your MBA in as little as two years!
+Choose from one of six concentrations and earn your MBA in as little as two years!

 Map out your road to completion.

 Chicago police officers can conveniently pursue their MBA with classes held at the CPD Education and Training Division.